 The problem is that getting a website, in that case, was made to sound simpler and more comprehensive than it really is.
 That is, simpler than it really is to get it right.

 It’s too expensive because simply building a website isn’t going to do anything to get customers.
 There’s a lot more to growing a business successfully online than a website which is why we’re a Sacramento web design company that focuses more on the purpose of a website rather than just a great looking website.

-These 17 needs for your small business website will help give you an idea what the minimum necessities are.
+These 17 needs for your small business website will give you an idea of the minimum necessities every website should have.
 The remaining 11 are things you may want to look at but aren’t absolutely necessary.
 It always depends on the nature of your business or time constraints.

 Your website is important for bringing visitors online to your business, not just as an information repository.
 These are some of the things your small business website absolutely needs to be a useful marketing tool for your business.